Request a Copy of an Appeals Court Case Document or Oral Argument Recording

 Waiver of Fees

 If you are requesting a copy of a case document or oral argument recording and asking that the associated fee be waived, please make the request following the steps described above.
-In lieu of payment, please provide supporting documentation (e.g., affidavit of indigency, CPCS Notice of Assigned Counsel form) in support of your request for waiver.
+In lieu of payment, please provide supporting documentation (e.g., affidavit of indigency, CPCS Notice of Assigned Counsel form) along with your request for waiver.
 The court will review your submission and provide the requested items or follow up with you if additional information is required.

 Help Us Improve Mass.gov with your feedback